zulip/zulip/docs/architecture-overview.rst

 server processes; see "Supervisor" below) and the nginx configuration (which explains which HTTP requests get sent to which app server).

-Tornado is an asynchronous server, so it can scale really well, but asynchronous programming has a learning curve.
-We attempt to (as much as possible) avoid doing cache or database queries inside the Tornado code paths, since those blocking requests carry a very high performance penalty for a single-threaded, asynchronous server.
-So Tornado is only used for a few routes that really need to scale because they involve maintaining a persistent connection from every open browser window.
+Tornado is an asynchronous server and is meant specifically to hold open tens of thousands of long-lived (long-polling or websocket) connections -- that is to say, routes that maintain a persistent connection from every running client.
+For this reason, it's responsible for event (message) delivery, but not much else.
+We try to avoid any blocking calls in Tornado because we don't want to delay delivery to thousands of other connections (as this would make Zulip very much not real-time).
+For instance, we avoid doing cache or database queries inside the Tornado code paths, since those blocking requests carry a very high performance penalty for a single-threaded, asynchronous server.

 The parts that are activated relatively rarely (e.g. when people type or click on something) are processed by the Django application server.
 One exception to this is that Zulip uses websockets through Tornado to minimize latency on the code path for **sending** messages.

 nginx